 - Login to the trusted Grand National bookie

-- Make a deposit using any of the payment methods.
+- Make a deposit using any payment method.

 - Place the wager.

-The best betting app for Grand National makes wagering on the competition easier compared to using desktop applications.
+The best betting app for Grand National makes wagering on the competition easier than desktop applications.
 Mobile applications are useful in various areas like the Scottish or Welsh regions, and you can use them at different times.
-In most cases, all of the available features, including the offers and promotions in the desktop apps, are usually available in mobile ones.
+Most of the available features, including the offers and promotions in the desktop apps, are usually available in mobile ones.

 Note that some bookies may not provide a mobile app to bet on Grand National.
 When a specific sportsbook doesn’t offer an app for wagering on the competition, there’s usually a mobile responsive website that includes all the significant functions in conventional apps.